-Not wishing to portray such nobility in a mawkish way that insults or diminishes , this is easy to fall into, at times I have attempted to capture a sense of classicism , at others the ephemeral qualities , or the quietude , but always wishing to achieve gravitas.
+Not wishing to portray such nobility in a mawkish way that insults or diminishes , I have attempted to capture a sense of classicism , at others the ephemeral qualities , or the quietude , but always wishing to achieve gravitas.

 I am taking time to reflect my work of the past, and feel privileged to have been commissioned to paint for interiors where there is a demand for large scale works, and was able to fulfil my desire to paint epic pieces often on 8ft to 17 ft canvases etc. Now I am planning to do more large scale, allegorical work..... time to return with a new perspective.